 Contents of the application for tenure.

 The application for tenure shall include the official application for tenure (see Appendix), a letter of application for tenure, a copy of the applicant’s initial letter of appointment, a copy of the current Curriculum Vita, copies of the department chairperson’s annual evaluations for the most recent three years, and summary sheets of the student course evaluations for the most recent three years.
-All recommendations from each level of the tenure review procedure shall be added to the tenure application as the application moves through the review procedure.
+All recommendations and narrative explanations from each level of the tenure review procedure shall be added to the tenure application as the application moves through the review procedure.

 The application may also include other evidence of contributions to the fulfillment of the University’s mission statement and the applicant’s commitment to teaching and scholarship such as books, reprints or preprints of articles, scripts, scores, performance programs and other scholarly work appropriate to the discipline.
+All contributions, where possible, must include actual copies of the aforementioned items or means through which committee members can locate corroborative examples of items offered as evidence of contributions.

 It is the individual faculty member’s responsibility to provide full documentation of the application.
 Faculty members who fail to document